We understand that each child has their own needs when it comes to learning.

 When preparing a learning plan as part of your application, please indicate on the plan under the relevant learning area(s), that you have applied for an exemption from that learning area.

 You cannot apply for an exemption from all learning areas.
-If it is unreasonable for your child to engage in any learning, please contact your regional office at the Department of Education and Training to discuss alternative options.
+If it is unreasonable for your child to engage in any learning, please contact your regional office at the Department of Education to discuss alternative options.

 For regional offices' contact information, see: